Lamin10/strandbad-fitness/README.md

 **Footer**
 The footer area consist of the gyms opening and closing time, contact information, a navigation menu to the different pages

+and social links to the various social page of the site.

 ![Footer of a web page consiting of opening times, contact info and social media links](assets/images/footer1.jpg.png)

 and links to the gyms social media pages which opens in a new tab